 About the Psychological Consultation Center

 The Psychological Consultation Center (PCC) is part of the University of Nebraska-Lincoln Clinical Psychology Training Program, which was established in 1948.
 PCC clinicians and staff provide psychological services to individuals and families in Lincoln and surrounding communities.
-At the same time, the PCC is a teaching, training, and research center for the Clinical Psychology Training Program.
-Services are provided primarily by doctoral students in the CPTP.
+At the same time, the PCC is a teaching, training, and research center for the Clinical Psychology Training Program (CPTP).
+Services are provided by doctoral students in the CPTP.
 All services provided in the PCC are supervised by licensed clinical psychologists who hold faculty appointments in the Department of Psychology or who are contracted with the Department to provide supervision.

 Our Mission and Goal